 Can I pour old brake fluid down the drain?

 No. Absolutely not.
 Brake fluid should never be poured into a sink, storm drain, septic tank or on the ground.
-Old brake fluid removed from cars is considered hazardous waste and it must be taken to a treatment facility for its proper and legal disposal.
+Old brake fluid removed from cars is considered hazardous waste and it must be taken to a treatment facility for proper and legal brake fluid disposal.

 Since accidents do happen, what should I do if brake fluid spills?

-Assuming it is a small amount that has spilled, a good solution to this problem is to clean it all up with kitty litter.
+Assuming it is a small amount that has spilled, a good way to dispose of brake fluid is to clean it all up with kitty litter.
 Then place the soiled kitty litter in a pan and just leave it alone for a few days, allowing the alcohol to evaporate.
 Then, assuming the kitty litter is completely dry, the kitty litter can be taken to a household-hazardous waste facility or you can simply put it in the trash.

 To save on money and to save me the possibility of having excess brake fluid to dispose, can I remix old brake fluid with new brake fluid?